alihussain03/Software-Design-And-Architecture-Specialization/DesignPatterns/README.md

   needed to be called as lazy creation.
 There are trade-offs to the Singleton design principle.
 If there are multiple computing threads running, there could be issues caused by the threads trying to access the shared single object.
 - **Factory Pattern**
-    - The Factory Method pattern in Java is a creational design pattern used to create objects without specifying the exact class that will be instantiated.
+    - The Factory Method pattern in Java is a Creational design pattern used to create objects without specifying the exact class that will be instantiated.
 Instead of calling a constructor directly, we delegate the object creation to a factory method.
     - Key concepts